justfortherec/heatPlots/README.md

 To distinguish between parallel and sequential implementations, column p (which denotes the number of threads) should be set to 0 for performance data of a sequential executable.

+The `data` directory already includes one correctly formated example file.

 Usage
 -----